ileandre/Classroom_Management_101/README.md

 #### Component Tree

 > Use this section to display the structure of how your React components are being rendered.
-This should show the parent to child relation between you components.
+This should show the parent to child relation between your components.
 In other words, show which components are rendering the other components.
 Include a link to your component tree

 ![Component Tree](https://user-images.githubusercontent.com/65198477/116004481-cf062880-a5d0-11eb-9492-378374ab39cb.png)